zsadov1/Image-Panel-Gallery/README.md

 ## Description

-An image panels gallery that uses flex box.
+An image panel gallery that helps practice with Flex and Flexbox.

 | Technologies used:    |
 | --------------------- |